qualitymanifest/spotify-liked/README.md

 The goal of this project is to create a UI for liked artists similar to the old grid.
 Steps that this will probably require:

-1. Authenticate the user (backend done)
+1. Authenticate users (backend done).
+Create a playlist on their profile and save the provided `spotify:playlist` id.

+    > The purpose of the playlist is because if we just [passed an array of URIs](https://developer.spotify.com/documentation/web-api/reference/player/start-a-users-playback/) to play, when the songs finish, the music stops.
+With a playlist, Spotify continues with a play queue after it finishes.

 2. [Get a list of all of the user's liked songs](https://developer.spotify.com/documentation/web-api/reference/library/get-users-saved-tracks/), process them, and save the results in a database and possibly LocalStorage.
 Since these calls are limited to 50 results and a user can have up to 10,000 liked songs, this could require up to 200 API calls.
-So, users should probably be severely limited in the frequency that they can update their liked songs, and update requests should be put into a queue.
+So, users should probably be appropriately limited in the frequency that they can update their liked songs, and update requests should be put into a queue.
 3. When the user visits the page, get their songs from the database/LocalStorage and display the results in an alphabetically-sorted grid.
-4. Allow for users to click on an artist and have it start playing at the first song ([by passing an array of URIs](https://developer.spotify.com/documentation/web-api/reference/player/start-a-users-playback/)), or to go to their liked songs by that artist and select a song ([by passing an array of URIs with an offset](https://developer.spotify.com/documentation/web-api/reference/player/start-a-users-playback/))
+4. Users can then play songs in the following ways:
+  - Clicking a play button by the artist, at which point [their playlist tracks are replaced](https://developer.spotify.com/documentation/web-api/reference/playlists/replace-playlists-tracks/) and [playback is started on that playlist](https://developer.spotify.com/documentation/web-api/reference/player/start-a-users-playback/)
+  - Clicking into the artist in which case they see a list of all of their liked songs by that artist.
+When they click on a song, the process is the same as the above except that an `offset` is provided for the track's position in the playlist.